richarddanipog/home-assignment/README.md

         "name": "testdomain.com"
     }

-Adds the domain to the DB for a scan analyze. if it already exists in the DB we will return an message the domain already exist.
+Adds the domain to the DB for a scan analysis. if it already exists in the DB we will return a message the domain already exists.

 ##### Example request: